 Same-sex couples who are civil partners and wish to convert this to a marriage in a Quaker meeting for worship may do so, where this is permitted by law.
-The Recording Clerk's Office must be consulted at the earliest point where this is requested.
+Yearly Meeting staff must be consulted at the earliest point where this is requested.
 Processes have been developed for the conversion of a civil partnership into a marriage under the auspices of a Quaker meeting, which permit some leeway.
-These can be obtained from the Recording Clerk's Office on request.
+These can be obtained from Yearly Meeting staff on request.